ludiane-tr/holbertonschool-printf/README.md

 ### function description:

-This Function recreate a part of fonctionalities of printf(). <br />
+- _printf is custom part of standar function printf. <br />
-The new function is called '_printf'. <br />
+- The Produce outpout according to a specifers format. <br />
-The new function use a standard library. <br />
+- The function write to the standard outpout. <br />

 ### Requirments:
 - [x] Allowed editors : vi, vim, emacs <br />